What Is Correlation?

 Consider the data points to be the closing prices for each day or hour.
 The closing price of x (and y) compared to the average closing price of x (and y), allowing a trader to insert the closing and averaged values into the calculation to determine how the pairs move together.
 To obtain the average, numerous closing prices tracked in a program such as Microsoft’s Excel spreadsheet.
 Once numerous closing prices recorded, an average calculated, which constantly updated as fresh prices received.
 This entered into the formula, along with fresh x values.

-Formula for correlation:
+Formula for Currency Pair Correlation

 What Is the Importance of Correlations in Finance?